-Since March 2024, Thanh Hoa province has implemented a peak month to implement urgent solutions to combat IUU fishing.
-The focus is on good fleet management, maintaining connection with the vessel monitoring system (VMS) and good management of seafood output through ports.
-In addition to organizing patrols and controlling exploitation and fishing activities in fishing grounds, the authorities have also established interdisciplinary teams to coordinate with localities to "go to every alley, knock on every ship" to propagate and educate to create a change in awareness among fishermen, determined to promptly overcome the recommendations of the European Commission (EC).
+Since March 2024, Thanh Hoa province has launched a peak month to implement urgent solutions to combat IUU fishing.
+The focus is on good fleet management, maintaining connection with vessel monitoring devices (VMS) and good management of seafood output through ports.
+In addition to organizing patrols and controlling exploitation and fishing activities in fishing grounds, the authorities have also established interdisciplinary teams to coordinate with localities to "go to every alley, knock on every ship" to propagate and educate in order to create a change in awareness among fishermen, determined to soon overcome the recommendations of the European Commission (EC).

 Working group of the Department of Agriculture and Rural Development propagates about IUU fishing on fishermen's boats.